| Схемы > Аудио > Обновленный 60-100W усилитель мощности

 when the specified values are used.
 The high frequency response is fixed by

 C4, and this should not be changed.
+Operation into 4 ohm loads is not

 recommended with the 42V supplies.
 Peak dissipation will exceed 110W in each